Show your love for the Ocean – #BreakUpWithPlastic

 • Microplastics can be carried in onshore winds in sea salt aerosols, potentially exposing marine workers or individuals residing in coastal regions.
 [EPA report]

-This Valentine’s Day, #BreakUpWithPlastic and say goodbye to single use wipes and, if you can’t, then make sure you dispose of them properly in the bin. #ThinkB4UFlush
+Try #BreakUpWithPlastic and say goodbye to single use wipes and, if you can’t, then make sure you dispose of them properly in the bin. #ThinkB4UFlush

 Find yourself a better match

-Clean Coasts are asking you to the single-use plastic items in your life and look for a better match.
+Clean Coasts are asking you to swap the single-use plastic items in your life and look for a better match.
 Here are some suggestions.

-SPENDING TIME OUTDOOR
+SPENDING TIME OUT AND ABOUT

 • When possible, shop for loose fruit and vegetables, tea leaves, coffee, etc..